manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

     ![Databases menu](./images/em-dbhome-001-db-menu.png " ")

-    The Databases page displays all database systems added to Oracle EM as managed targets.
-The values may differ depending on the system you are using.
+	The Databases page displays all database systems added to Oracle Enterprise Manager as managed targets.

 1. Click the expand/collapse triangle next to the database instance name and then expand the Pluggable Databases.
 The list displays all PDBs under the selected container.
 	The values may differ depending on the system you are using.